Seven Great Lords of Narnia: Lord Rhoop

 Rhoop was found on the Dark Island, which was also known as "the island where dreams come true."
 In this place, people re-experience terrible nightmares that they've had.
 He went to the island thinking that dreams meant daydreams, and found himself trapped in nightmares for seven years.
 He is a broken man by the time he is rescued, so when the voyage sets anchor at Ramandu's Island the crew leave Rhoop behind to enjoy a blissful, enchanted "sleep without dreams".
 He remains in this sleep until one of the members of Caspian's crew, Reepicheep, sails into the land of Aslan and he wakes up at the same time as the three other lords who were in a deep sleep there.
 It is not stated if he ever recovers from his ordeal.
 He is in fact the only Lord that witnessed the Dark Island.

+In the film version, he is the last lord to be discovered.
+His fate is left unknown in the end.

 Lords Mavramorn, Revilian and Argoz

 These three lords are found on the Island of Ramandu, and are the last to be discovered.
 Their hair has grown exceptionally long when Caspian and his followers find them; and they are in a deep sleep from which the travellers are unable to wake them.

 Ramandu's daughter then appears and tells the travellers that seven years earlier, the three lords quarrelled over whether to remain at the island, to sail onwards, or to return to Narnia, and that one of the lords, in his anger, picked up the knife which the White Witch had used centuries before to kill Aslan (who was quickly thereafter resurrected).
 This inappropriate handling of a sacred object caused the three lords to fall into an enchanted sleep in which they had remained for seven years.

 Caspian and his friends are told that the only way to awaken the three sleeping lords is to sail voluntarily to the end of the world or as close as possible, and to leave behind at least one member of the crew.
 After the Dawn Treader has sailed east for some time in this quest, Aslan appears to Caspian, and informs him that Reepicheep, Edmund, Lucy, and Eustace are to continue on towards the end of the world, but that the other crew members are to go back.

 This requirement is fulfilled, and Reepicheep goes on towards the end of the world, as he has always wished, and the three children return to England.
 Caspian marries Ramandu's daughter and the three lords awaken from their sleep, whereupon they are greeted by Lord Rhoop.

+In the film version, they are the second to last lords to be discovered, with Lord Rhoop being the last instead.
+Unlike the book, they awoke after the Dark Island was destroyed and do not meet Rhoop.